RayenBal/Sisalv3-Paper/README.md

 ## License

 Code is released under the MIT License.
 SISALv3 data are subject to the licence terms of the original database.

 ---

+## Contact

+Contact details to be provided upon acceptance.

+---